 The Key Aspects Covered under the EPF Act and EPF Scheme

+The Employees’ Provident Fund (EPF) Act and EPF Scheme have a significant impact on organizations and their employees, particularly with regards to the pf applicability number of employees.
 The EPF Act is applicable to every establishment which employees 20 (twenty) or more persons and every such employer shall be required to be registered under the EPF on the government website ‘Employee Provident Fund Organisation (EPFO)’.

 - The contributions payable by the employer under the EPF Scheme shall be at the rate of 12% (twelve percent) of the basic wages, dearness allowance (including the cash value of any food concession) and retaining allowance (if any) payable to the employees regularly on a monthly basis.
 The rate of 12 % (twelve percent) is divided as the employer’s contribution of 8.33 percent towards the EPS Scheme and 3.67 percent towards the EPF.

 - The employees are also required to make an equal and matching contribution of 12 % (twelve percent), which makes the total monthly percentage contributed to 24 % (twenty-four percent).
 The member can pay a voluntary contribution in excess of the normal contribution of 12% (twelve percent) of INR 15000/- (Indian Rupees Fifteen Thousand only).
 The total contribution i.e., voluntary plus mandatory can be up to INR 15000/- (Indian Rupees Fifteen Thousand only) per month.
 The employer may however restrict its own share to the statutory rate.
 The member can also contribute on higher wages i.e., more than INR 15000/- (Indian Rupees Fifteen Thousand only) after getting permission from APFC/RPFC as per the provisions of para 26(6) of the EPF scheme.